Prusa Original Enclosure and options

 machine.

-Remote mounting of the MK3/MK4 power supply Medium
+Remote mounting of the MK3/MK4 power supply High

 A Prusa Option.
 Recommended to keep from overheating and causing

 premature failure of the power supply.
-The MK4 does not have a quick
+When I made this disconnect

-Duestch 8 pin connector with 16 AWG wire for this.
+8 pin connector with 16 AWG wire was used for this.
 Since water

 resistance is not needed I removed the rubber gasket that is needed